cobiebeef/SailBot/README.md

 3. Values

 # Intro
-The UMass SailBot Team is a competator in the annual IRSR "SailBot" Competition.</p>
+The UMass SailBot Team is a competitor in the annual IRSR "SailBot" Competition.
+Our goal is to build an autonomous sailboat, enter it into the competition and place.
+The team was started during the 2019 fall semester by @cobiebeef, a past competitor in SailBot.

 ```python
 def boi_is_kool(me):
   return "cobie is the coolest"
  ```